zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Marjorie: We started doing it because some of our b est customers didn’t have ready cash.
 They’re good for it.

 Ken: I know they’ll eventually pay their outstandin g debt, but what are we supposed to do in the meantime?
-We need that cash t o buy stock.
+We need that cash to buy stock.

 Marjorie: We can call in the debt and set a deadlin e for repayment.
 We can give those who are really hard up an extension on a case -by-case basis.

 Ken: What if they still don’t pay?
 We’d have to tur n it over to a collection agency.
 We’d only get 40 cents on the dollar, but we’ll hav e to close our doors if we don’t collect.

 Marjorie: Using a collection agency would be a last  resort.
 I’ll call each of our major debtors and have a talk with them.
-I’m sure t hey’ll come through.
+I’m sure they’ll come through.

 Ken: I hope you’re right or we will be the ones ask ing for credit!